-results, and Reflective Practice.
-Description is not clear and/or the activity does not directly relate to professional goals, needs, desired results, and Reflective Practice.
+Results are realistic and focus on affecting the practice of others.
+Description is clear, and activity directly relates to professional goals, needs, desired results, and communication. affecting the practice of others.
+Description not clear and or the activity does not directly relate to professional goals, needs, desired results and communication.
+Diversity, equity, and cultural competence are not addressed.
 Artifact 3: Design Activity Design Template is completely filled out.
 Activity design aligns to your identified needs.
 Activity design is actionable.
 Activity Design Template is not completely filled out.
 Activity design loosely aligns to your identified needs.
 Activity design is not actionable.
 Activity Design Template is not used.
 Activity design does not align to your identified needs.
-Activity design is not actionable.
-Artifact 4: Evidence of Implement ation Three artifacts are submitted Artifacts are from implementation of plan All artifacts contain a description that includes: • time/date • number of participants • purpose of artifact and how it was used.
+Activity design is not actionable Artifact 4: Evidence of Implement ation Three artifacts are submitted.
+Artifacts are from implementation of plan.
+All artifacts contain a description that includes: Time/date, number of participants, purpose of artifact and how it was used.
 Fewer than three artifacts are submitted.
 Artifacts are not related to implementation.
 Artifact descriptions are missing key components.
 Fewer than three artifacts are submitted.
 Artifacts are not related to implementation.
 Artifact descriptions are not included.
-Artifact 5: Feedback from Participants Two participants provided feedback.
-Feedback is thoughtful and useful for self-reflection.
+Artifact 5: Feedback from Two participants provided feedback.
 Only one participant provides feedback.
 No feedback provided.